Jedidiah82/Analytics-GIS-GeoAI-Portfolio/2_PublicHealth_GeoAI/Lassa_GeoAI_Forecasting_2016_2026/README.md

 # 🦠 **Lassa Fever GeoAI Forecasting — Liberia (2016–2026)**

-This folder contains a complete **spatio-temporal forecasting workflow** for Lassa fever in Liberia.
+This folder presents a complete spatio-temporal forecasting workflow for Lassa fever in Liberia, integrating classical epidemiology with GeoAI for national and subnational prediction through 2026.
-The project integrates **classical epidemiological time-series analysis** with **modern GeoAI** to predict national and subnational transmission patterns through **December 2026**.

 Designed for **public health decision-making**, **epidemiological research**, and **GeoAI demonstration**, the workflow produces: